Charles Atholl Stewart (Charlie) - 1884 to 1915

 At the outbreak of war, Charlie enlisted as Private No. S/3276, in the 8th Battalion Seaforth Highlanders.
 The prefix ‘S’ indicates that he was attached to one of the new service units.
 It is likely that he would have undergone 6 to 8 months training, perhaps in

-His Army file at the National Archives of Scotland is entitled: Will of S/3276 or 3276 Private Charles Stewart, 8th Bn., Seaforth Highlanders, Cause of death: Died of Wounds, No 15 Advance Dressing Station, Theatre: France and Flanders, 15 Nov 1915
+Will of S/3276 or 3276 Private Charles Stewart, 8th Bn., Seaforth Highlanders, Cause of death: Died of Wounds, No 15 Advance Dressing Station, Theatre: France and Flanders, 15 Nov 1915

 The Commonwealth War Graves Commission records his name as Charles Athole (sic) Stewart, his age at death as 21, and a reference to his memorial at Loos-en-Gohelle.